oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-01-connect.md

 Binary Data containing authentication data.
 The contents of this data are defined by the authentication method.

-To support the equivalent of the MQTT User Name and Password CONNECT packet fields, see [[4.11.1.2 MQTT User Name and Password Support]](#mqtt-user-name-and-password-support).
+To support the equivalent of the MQTT User Name and Password CONNECT packet fields, see [sec](#mqtt-user-name-and-password-support).

-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [sec](#authentication) for more information about authentication.

 ### Client Identifier{#client-identifier}